Exhibitions: Explore the diversity of human rights.

 Experience the connections between human rights and our shared history in each of the multi‐dimensional, quilt‐like sections of the Witness Blanket.

-A large, curved freestanding wooden wall on which is mounted numerous small objects arranged in diamond and rectangular patterns.
-There is an open door in the centre of the wall.
+A museum exhibition featuring a large, curved freestanding wooden wall on which is mounted numerous small objects arranged in diamond and rectangular patterns.
+In the foreground, there circular benches creating an inviting space for visitors to view and contemplate the exhibit.

 Climate Justice